pfertyk/blog/content/004-clean-code-in-tests.md

 * execute some action
 * check if the result was as expected

-The example actually includes 3 assertions.
+Out example actually includes 3 assertions, and therefore it checks 3 things.
 So let's split it into 3 tests, each with a meaningful name:

 ```python
 def test_transaction_list_requires_authentication(self):